We are already here.

 IV.
 Sovereignty Is Personal

-It is taken—quietly, cryptographically, irrevocably.
+Sovereignty is taken quietly, cryptographically, irrevocably.

 To control one’s keys is to control one’s wealth.